Milan Metro Line 1

-Line 1 (Linea Uno in Italian) is the first underground rapid transit line built in Milan, Italy.
+Line 1 is the first underground rapid transit line built in Milan, Italy.
 It is part of the Milan Metro and it is operated by ATM.
 Works on the line began in 1957, and the first part was opened on 1 November 1964, running from Sesto Marelli to Lotto station.
 The line is also called Red Line (Linea Rossa in Italian), as it is visually identified by red signs.
 Due to its premiership, the line gave its red color to the Milan Metro logo.

 Route

 The line runs underground from the northern suburb of Sesto San Giovanni to the city centre, then to the western district with two different branches, one northwest to Rho, the other to the west to Bisceglie.
 It is 27 km long and serves 38 underground stations.

 Key points served by the line are Duomo, considered the center of Milan; Castello Sforzesco (with Cairoli station); Cadorna, one of the busiest stations in Milan and in Italy; Corso Buenos Aires (with stations Porta Venezia, Lima and Loreto), an important shopping street; and Rho Fiera, one of the largest fairgrounds in the world.